-In a country where heavy rains create endless waterways, over the centuries goods have been transported by boat.
-From manufacturing areas to the cities and then inside the towns using the canals built by the inhabitants.
+In a country where heavy monsoon rains create endless waterways, agricultural production has been transported for centuries on barges.
+From the countryside to the cities and then within them, using the canals built by their inhabitants.

 The passage of time and modern technology have changed the traditional ways, but there are still a few floating markets.
 They have charm and enable you to observe how was in the past the traditional Thai way of life.